-Taiwan since 2007 has blocked market access for U.S. pork exports through a zero-tolerance policy on ractopamine despite an overwhelming body of scientific evidence that demonstrates the safety of the feed additive.
-Additionally, ractopamine has been determined to be safe by the U.S. Food and Drug Administration and is approved for use in pork production in 26 countries, with 75 additional countries allowing the importation of pork from hogs fed ractopamine even though it is not fed in their domestic herds.
-In July 2012, the U.N.’s Codex Alimentarius, which sets international standards for food safety, approved a maximum residue limit (MRL) for ractopamine, which U.S. pork meets.
+Despite an overwhelming body of scientific evidence that demonstrates the safety of ractopamine, Taiwan since 2007 has denied market access for U.S. pork based on an unscientific, zero-tolerance policy for the feed additive.
+Ractopamine has been determined to be safe by the U.S. Food and Drug Administration (FDA) and is approved for use in pork production in 26 countries, with 75 additional countries allowing the import of pork from ractopaminefed hogs even though it is not fed in their domestic herds.
+In July 2012, the U.N.’s Codex Alimentarius Commission, which sets international standards for food safety, approved a maximum residue limit (MRL) for ractopamine, which U.S. pork meets.

 Between 1999, when the FDA approved ractopamine for domestic use, and 2007, there were no known food safety issues associated with U.S. pork exported to Taiwan.
 In August 2007, the Taiwanese government notified the World Trade Organization (WTO) of its intention to establish an MRL for ractopamine in pork, basing that decision on the Codex MRL.
 That has not happened.

 The Taiwanese legislature in July 2012 passed legislation that set an MRL for imported beef but not for pork.
 This and other recent efforts by Taiwanese officials to address the ractopamine issue have been met with strong protests from domestic pig farmers.

 Taiwan’s ban on U.S. pork raised with ractopamine lacks any scientific-based justification and should immediately be removed.